top of page

 Stone Carving

-Why Cultural Context Matters in IB Visual Arts
+Why Cultural Context Is a Must in IB Visual Arts

 This is your bridge between aesthetics and meaning.